Felix Baumgartner: 10 years on, the man who fell to earth is still awed by experience - KTVZ

 “I was really trying to inhale that moment,” added Baumgartner.

-And with more that eight million people watching on YouTube, the Austrian daredevil Austrian uttered those famous words, “Sometimes you have to go up to understand how small you are.
+And with more that eight million people watching on YouTube, the Austrian daredevil uttered those famous words: “Sometimes you have to go up to understand how small you are.
 I’m coming home now.”

 Six years in the making